POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-posteriori studies

 \subsection{Fully developed channel}

 We first apply the POD-augmented WM in 2D equilibrium channels.
 This exercise will serve as validation: the WM must be able to predict the law of the wall at all Reynolds numbers on both wall-resolved and wall-modeled grids.
-Table \ref{tab:chan} shows the details of the WMLESs.
-The nomenclature of the cases is R[$Re_\tau$/100]N[$N_y$].
-The Reynolds number is from $Re_\tau=180$ to $10^5$, the grid is from DNS-like (in case R2N48) to typical-WMLES-like (R10N12, R1000N12), and the domain is of the size of a minimum channel \citep{lozano2014effect}.
-The LES/WM matching location is at the first two off-wall grid points.
-The matching locations are in the viscous sublayer (in case R2N48) or the logarithmic layer (in cases R10N12, R100N12).
-Following the established best practice \citep{larsson2015large}, the matching locations are not placed in the buffer layer.
-Figure \ref{fig:chan}(a) shows the mean flow.
-The profiles follow the LoW irrespective of the grid and the Reynolds number.
-Figure \ref{fig:chan}(b, c) shows the instantaneous contours of $c_{1x}$ and $c_{2x}$.
+Table \ref{tab:chan} shows the details of the WMLES.
+The nomenclature of the cases is {\blue R[$Re_\tau$]N[$N_y$]}.
+The Reynolds number is from $Re_\tau=180$ to $10^5$, the grid is from DNS-like (in case {\blue R180N48}) to typical-WMLES-like ({\blue R1000N12, R1e5N12}), {\blue and the domain is of the size as in \cite{lozano2014effect}}.
+The LES/WM matching locations are at the first two off-wall grid points, {\blue which are used by both wall models.} The matching locations are in the viscous sublayer (in case {\blue R180N48}) or the logarithmic layer (in cases {\blue R1000N12, R1e5N12, R1e5N24, R1e5N48}).
+Following the established best practice \citep{larsson2015large}, the matching locations are not placed in the buffer layer. {\blue Placing the matching location within the buffer layer incurs log-layer mismatch for WMLES in general---even if the matching location is not the first off-wall grid point and the velocity at the matching location is filtered.
+Nonetheless, placing the matching location is rarely a concern for flows at high Reynolds numbers since the buffer layer will not be resolved.
+This issue comes up here only because we validate against DNS data, which is limited to moderate Reynolds numbers.} Figure \ref{fig:chan}(a) shows the mean flow.
+The profiles follow the LoW irrespective of the grid and the Reynolds number. {\blue We see some difference at high Reynolds numbers when the grid resolution is low, which may be due to the interplay between the SGS model and the wall model.} Figure \ref{fig:chan}(b, c) shows the instantaneous contours of $c_{1x}$ and $c_{2x}$.
 The mean flow is $U=u_\tau~{\rm LoW}(y^+)$ in a channel.
 Hence, $c_{1x}$'s mean should be $u_\tau$ and $c_{2x}$'s mean should be $0$.
-The above expectation bears out in figure \ref{fig:chan}(b, c).
-Besides, any instantaneous deviation in $c_{1x}$ from $u_\tau$ is a result of non-equilibrium effects, where we should see the POD-based $g$ mode.
+The above expectation bears out in figure \ref{fig:chan}(b, c) {\blue where $c_{1x} / u_\tau = 0.96$ and $c_{2x} / u_\tau = 0.05$ when averaged over the wall-parallel directions.
+We note that the observed deviation from $c_{1x} = u_\tau$ and $c_{2x} = 0$ is due to instantaneous effects as they disappear upon time averaging.} Further, the local instantaneous deviations in $c_{1x}$ from $u_\tau$ is a result of non-equilibrium effects, where we should see the POD-based $g$ mode.
 This expectation also bears out in figure \ref{fig:chan}(b, c).